Ranch Steak: Its Location, Other Names, and Flavor Profile

 What Are the Other Names for Ranch Steak?

-• Center steak,
+• Shoulder Center Steak,

 Where Does Ranch Steak Come From on a Cow?